Planning for your pregnancy

 Take a folic acid tablet (0.8 milligram [mg]) every day for four weeks (one month) before you might become pregnant, through to 12 weeks after becoming pregnant.
 You can buy these tablets at a pharmacy, or get them on prescription from your GP.

 For more information visit the Ministry of Health website or read this leaflet about Folic Acid.

 Stopping smoking before you get pregnant is one of the best things you can do for your health and for your baby.
 Smoking during pregnancy is one of the main causes of complications in pregnancy, linked to miscarriage and stillbirth and an increased chance of going in to labour too early.

-If you are trying to conceive it is important for you and your partner to stop smoking as smoking can affect fertility.
+If you are trying to conceive it is important for you and your partner to stop smoking, as this can affect fertility.
 Both partners stopping smoking can be a good support for each other.
 Quitting smoking is easier when you’re not alone.

 Hāpainga Stop Smoking Service and their stop smoking support person will give you free help and advice.
-Call this service free on 0800 427 246, priority access is given to all that are pregnant.
+Call this service free on 0800 427 246.
+Priority access is given to all people who are pregnant.

 You can also contact the national Quitline on 0800 778 778 for support, or speak to your GP.